sdchang1120/classroom_app/readme.md

 OurSpace is a collaborative space with real-time video, chat and drawing board for an interactive experience for educational or leisurely purposes.

+[Guest Login]
+Username: guest
+Password: guest

 # Features

 * User must log in to create a room and see other rooms.
-You can test with username: 'guest' and password 'guest'
 * Real-time video
 * Real-time chat
 * Real-time drawing board with options to change pen size and color and clear board